Sampatankar/trilloCSS/README.md

 # trilloCSS
 Project 2: Advanced CSS Course

-This is the second course from Jonas Schmedtmann's course on Advanced CSS hosted on Udemy.
+This is the second tutorial from Jonas Schmedtmann's course on Advanced CSS hosted on Udemy.

 The app is a basic, but aesthetically pleasing version of Expedia.com.